hodlverse/contracts/docs/Contracts/Farming.md

 ```

 ### Emergency
-THe EmergencyWithdraw event is emitted when a user returns the Money token in their possesion for the HVLP token they submoitted, before the end of a farming cycle.
+THe EmergencyWithdraw event is emitted when a user returns the Money token in their possesion for the HVLP token they submitted, before the end of a farming cycle.
 ```solidity
 event EmergencyWithdraw(
     address indexed user,